Home breadcrumb back arrow Back to All Blog

 For everyone else, it’s an expensive answer to a simpler question.
 Most legal teams need to find a contract fast, never miss a renewal, and pull a report, and they need finance and procurement to self-serve without a per-seat penalty.
 Paying Ironclad’s median, plus implementation, plus add-ons, to get basic storage and alerts means buying a platform you’ll barely use.
 Our breakdown of a repository versus a full CLM covers where that line falls.

-The honest test is what you do with contracts after signature.
-If your team mostly receives third-party paper, stores it, and tracks dates and obligations, you're buying a repository, and Ironclad is a CLM wearing a repository's job.
-If your team drafts high volumes of its own agreements with branching internal approvals, the workflow engine earns its keep.
-Most in-house legal teams sit in that first group, storing third-party paper and tracking dates, which is exactly the contract repository job an enterprise CLM overcharges for.
+The honest test is what you actually need after signature.
+If your team mostly receives third-party paper and needs it stored, searched, and tracked with reminders and reports, a full-lifecycle CLM built for easy adoption does that job well without a heavy workflow platform.
+If your team drafts high volumes of its own agreements with branching internal approvals, Ironclad’s deeper workflow engine may earn its keep.
+Most in-house legal teams sit in that first group, which is exactly the job a simple, adoptable CLM like ContractSafe is built for.

 Most budget overruns on Ironclad contract management software come from a few predictable errors during the buying process, and avoiding them is worth more than any negotiated discount.
 These are the ones that catch legal teams most often.